inkle/inky/README.md

 ![](resources/icon-small.jpg)

-# Inky (*alpha*)
+# Inky

-**Inky** is a editor for [ink](http://www.inklestudios.com/ink), inkle's markup language for writing interactive narrative in games, as used in [80 Days](http://www.inklestudios.com/80days).
+**Inky** is an editor for [ink](http://www.inklestudios.com/ink), inkle's markup language for writing interactive narrative in games, as used in [80 Days](http://www.inklestudios.com/80days).
 It's an IDE (integrated development environment), because it gives you a single app that lets you play in the editor as you write, and fix any bugs in your code.

 ![](resources/screenshot.gif)